 To report this additional tax in TaxSlayer Pro, from the Main Menu of the tax return select:

 - Tax from Recapture of an Education Credit - enter the calculated amount.

-The amount entered will be included in the tax on Form 1040, and the amount of the additional tax from the recapture of the education credit will print at the bottom of Form 1040 page 2 notated "ECR".
+The amount entered will be included in the tax on Form 1040, and the amount of the additional tax from the recapture of the education credit will print at the top of Form 1040 page 2 notated "ECR".

 In the event that Form 1098-T Box 6, shows an adjustment to scholarships or grants for a prior year.
 This adjustment amount may also affect the amount of any allowable tuition and fees deduction or education credit that was claimed for the prior year if it shows that the scholarships or grants reported in a prior year have been reduced.
 However, in order to claim an additional education credit for the prior year, the taxpayer would have to file an amended income tax return (Form 1040-X) for the prior year.
 See IRS Publication 970 and the Form 8863 instructions for more information.